yousfiwael/EthIdentityStore/README.md

 ## About

-It's a proof-of-concept for storing digital identities on the Ethereum blockchain blockchain network.
+It's a PoC for storing digital identities on the Ethereum blockchain network.

 This project was submitted as part of [ConsenSys Academy Ethereum Developer Program 2019](https://courses.consensys.net/courses/blockchain-developer-bootcamp-registration-2020).